-The Pure Cremation Cost of Funerals Research calculates the average cost of a traditional funeral across England, Scotland and Wales.
+The Pure Cremation Cost of Funerals Index calculates the average cost of a traditional funeral across England, Scotland and Wales.

 The research is conducted by checking the prices charged by 30 randomly-selected funeral directors in each of nine regions across England, Scotland and Wales – making 270 funeral directors in all – as well as the prices charged by 20 councils, giving 290 organisations and 1,890 data points in total.